 - Control, monitor, and audit privileged accounts

 Ekran System is an all-in-one insider threat protection platform.
-It offers a large selection of features and tools to secure databases and effectively manage and protect privileged accounts and secrets.
+It offers a large selection of features and tools to secure databases, effectively control privileged user access, detect a brute force attack or other suspicious activity, and respond to security incidents promptly, thus protecting your crucial data.
 Start exploring the capabilities of Ekran with a 30-day trial.